 The evolution of concussion management, particularly for sports-related concussion, has led the development of return-to-play (RTP) guidelines, which provide a framework to safely return athletes to competition following recovery.
-A graduated, 6-step RTP protocol was agreed upon in the 2016 Berlin consensus statement on concussion in sport (McCrory et al., 2017) and is designed to return athletes to the playing field as they gradually resolve symptoms at each step beginning with limited activity and concluding with a full return to sport.
+A graduated, 6-step RTP protocol was agreed upon in the 2016 Berlin consensus statement on concussion in sport (McCrory et al., 2017).
+It is designed to return athletes to the playing field as they gradually resolve symptoms at each step beginning with limited activity and concluding with a full return to sport.
 Recent studies suggest the duration of time to complete the full RTP protocol ranges from 20-30 days following the injury (Kerr et al., 2016; McAvoy et al., 2020; Tamura et al., 2020), which provides limited insight on the acute window of time students may be most at risk for experiencing academic challenges following a concussion.

-Although the successful completion of RTP presumes a successful return-to-learn (RTL), there is limited empirical research on what supports or interventions students require to achieve RTL (McAvoy et al., 2020).
+Although the successful completion of RTP presumes a successful return-to-learn (RTL) dependent upon the progression through the step-wise protocol, there is limited empirical research on what supports or interventions students require to achieve RTL (McAvoy et al., 2020).
 Multiple models have been presented to guide the RTL process and all share specific commonalities.
 The first commonality is the need for multidisciplinary participation and open communication between school and medical personnel to facilitate RTL (Gioia, 2016; Gioia et al., 2016; Hossler et al., 2014; McAvoy et al., 2020).
 Schools are not uniform in terms of resources, staff, and access to medical personnel to coordinate the academic, physical, and psychosocial needs of students with concussion; therefore, RTL models presented by both Dachtyl & Morales (2017) and Davies (2016) provide examples of how services can be adapted and implemented using the available resources and personnel of the school where individuals with the most knowledge on concussion management (e.g., athletic trainer, speech-language pathologist, school psychologist) are put in the position to oversee the RTL process and collaborate with each other.

 The second commonality among RTL models centers on the identification and implementation of academic interventions.
 It has been suggested the most appropriate type of intervention to provide students post-concussion is informal academic adjustments as they can be provided on a temporary basis and the majority of students will achieve a full recovery within 30 days (Halstead et al., 2013; McAvoy et al., 2018, 2020).
 Also of importance during this period of academic adjustment is a method of frequent monitoring of the student’s academic, physical, and psychosocial needs following a concussion.
 The third and final commonality across RTL models is the call to integrate gradual return to activity into the RTL process (Gioia, 2016; Halstead et al., 2013; McAvoy et al., 2020).
 Critical to this step is to provide ongoing symptom monitoring to assess student need and to implement multidisciplinary coordination to initially provide, and then gradually remove, appropriate academic adjustments as the student progresses towards recovery (Dachtyl & Morales, 2017; Gioia, 2016; Hossler et al., 2014; McAvoy et al., 2020).

-Although there remains limited empirical evidence to evaluate proposed RTL guidelines, the state of the research influenced the present study to retrospectively analyze symptom severity data to explore potential symptom trends in students recovering from concussion.
-We believe the ability to obtain a greater understanding of the symptom severity profiles of students who navigated the RTP protocol will provide much needed insight into the development of RTL interventions that can be empirically evaluated.
+There remains limited empirical evidence to evaluate proposed RTL guidelines which motivated the present study that retrospectively analyzes symptom severity data to explore potential symptom trends in students recovering from concussion.
+A greater understanding of the symptom severity profiles of students who navigated the RTP protocol can provide much needed insight into the development of RTL interventions that can be empirically evaluated.

 Source of Retrospective Analysis